fewlines-education/dev-bootcamp-exercises/03_backend_development/02_typescript_oop/02_orange_tree_part_two/README.md

 - `ageOneYear`, has 3 main jobs:

   - it increments the `age` property by 1,
-  - it increase the height, following these specs:
+  - it increases the height, following these specs:
     - 25 centimeters per year, from 1 to 9 years old (included).
     - 10 centimeters per year, from 10 to 20 years old (included).
     - It should stop growing after 20 years old.